-How to setup your own VPN with macOS Server
+You can set up your own VPN server with macOS Server — here's how

 - Select VPN under the Services listings.

-If you're on a Apple-centric network with an Airport Base Station, you'll be prompted to automatically setup your Airport Base Station to allow for connections to your macOS Server VPN service.
+If you're on an Apple-centric network with an Airport Base Station, you'll be prompted to automatically setup your Airport Base Station to allow for connections to your macOS Server VPN service.

-If you don't have an Apple Airport Base Station, you'll have to manually setup your router to allow for VPN traffic to travel through your router to your macOS Server.
+If you don't have an Apple Airport Base Station, you'll have to manually set up your router to allow for VPN traffic to travel through your router to your macOS Server.
 Here's how!

 Allow VPN traffic through your router to macOS Server

 Depending on who manufactured your router, you'll have to consult the documentation from the manufacturer to be able to allow VPN traffic to your internally networked macOS Server running the VPN service.
-The ports you need to have forwarded to your macOS Server are UDP 500, UDP 1701 and UDP 4500.
-Here is what it would like like on an Airport Base Station if you were to manually set up port forwarding of VPN traffic.
+The ports you need to have forwarded to your macOS Server are UDP 500, UDP 1701, and UDP 4500.
+Here is what it would like on an Airport Base Station if you were to set up port forwarding of VPN traffic manually.

 - Launch Airport Utility.